 Even if you are not a citizen or green card holder, you may get taxed as a US tax resident if you qualify under the Substantial Presence Test.

 The Substantial Presence Test involves being in the US both 31 days in the current year AND 183 days total in the current year and preceding two years.
 The days of the first preceding year are weighted by 1/3 (every 3 days stayed in the US will count as just 1 day towards the 183).
-The second preceding year are weighted by 1/6.
+The second preceding year is weighted by 1/6.

 Your visa status in the US and if you are from a treaty country can also affect whether you are a tax resident.
 For example, all students under F visa and OPT are considered non-residents for tax purposes.